wise-coders/mongodb-jdbc-driver/README.md

 scanning random documents from each collection.
 The number of scanned documents can be set in the URL using the parameter scan=<fast|medium|full>.

+* The collection fields can be sorted by adding sort=true in the URL.

 ## License